Tech Tips & Guides

 2. Overlay Tools (NVIDIA/AMD): Your graphics card software can display FPS.
 NVIDIA’s GeForce Experience overlay, for instance, has an FPS counter you can enable.
 AMD’s Radeon Software offers a similar overlay.
 These will show your current FPS (and other stats) on top of your game.

-3. Third-Party Apps: Programs like FRAPS will display FPS in any game.
-Simply run FRAPS (or a tool like MSI Afterburner) before launching your game and you’ll see a small FPS readout in one corner.
+3. Third-Party Apps: Programs like MSI Afterburner paired with RivaTuner Statistics Server (RTSS) will display FPS in any game.
+Simply run the tool before launching your game and you’ll see a small FPS readout in one corner.

 Once you have an FPS counter on, start your game and observe the number.
 This real-time feedback lets you know if you’re hitting your target (say 60 FPS) or experiencing drops in performance.